jordanchude/to-do-list-backend/planning/README.md

 ## MVP (examples)
 - Backend server and database to hold employee and to-do list data
 - Functionality to add, remove, and update employee cards in database
-- Functionality to add, remove, and update employee to-do list in database
+- Functionality to add and remove employee to-do list in database
 - Automatically update and serve backend data to match user frontend
 - Deploy app to heroku

 ## PostMVP
 - Functionality to add another section, hobbies, to each employee card
+- Functionality to add priority to each to-do and sort by priority

 ## Functional Components